 APPLICATION PART IV: Plan Sponsor Agreement

-The Authorized Representative of the Plan Sponsor must read the Plan Sponsor Agreement, and if the terms are accepted, must indicate acceptance by providing an electronic signature (if an online application), or a conventional signature (if a paper application).
+The Authorized Representative of the Plan Sponsor must read the Plan Sponsor Agreement, and if the terms are accepted, must indicate acceptance by providing his or her signature.

+Attachment: Additional Benefit Options

+If the plan has more than one benefit option for which the sponsor intends to seek program reimbursement, please indicate the information in PART II, B, items 1a through 1d, for each such benefit option, with each benefit option listed on a separate copy of this attachment.